wcarvalho/google_calendar_tracking/README.md

+Step 3: setup settings yamlfile.
 Create a file called `settings.yaml` and place it in this directory.
 It should contain the following:

   ```yaml
 credentials: credentials.json # probably unchanged